cdcarter/public/words.md

 will confuse love with emotional dependency.
 Some people can be much happier single than married.
 Not everyone who loves, loves well, nor ever learns how to love well

+* "And you think maybe they really and truly do sincerely want to know your life story, and so you light up a cigarette and begin to tell it to them" - Tennessee Williams

 > You see, you could come to love me.
 I'm crazy about you, Harold,